MikeDakotaStayTrue/mikedakotastaytrue.github.io/_projects/Surveillance.md

 {% include figure.html path="assets/img/writeups/hackthebox/Surveillance/surveillance_zoneminder_pass.png" title="example image" class="img-fluid rounded z-depth-1" %}

-[?]
-Some googling about that service - CVE-2023-26035, unauthicated RCE.
+Some googling about that service - CVE-2023-26035.

+### CVE-2023-41892
+CVE-2023-41892 is Unauthenticated RCE via Missing Authorization in ZoneMinder vulnerability.\
+There are no permissions check on the snapshot action, which expects an id to fetch an existing monitor but can be passed an object to create a new one instead.
+TriggerOn ends up calling shell_exec using the supplied Id.

+Problem was fixed by adding validation to Monitor ID and require authentication before processing actions.
+In addition, validate Monitor ID before calling shell commands.

+{% include figure.html path="assets/img/writeups/hackthebox/Surveillance/surveillance_github_commits.png" title="example image" class="img-fluid rounded z-depth-1" %}

 Let's do some pivoting for comfort:

 ```bash
 ssh -L 1234:localhost:8080 matthew@surveillance.htb
 ```

 As we have an SSH connection, we can use it for port forwarding.
 Local port 8080 of victim host will forward to our 1234 port.
-That's why it could be possible to use (PoC)[https://github.com/rvizx/CVE-2023-26035] on local machine:
+That's why it could be possible to use [PoC](https://github.com/rvizx/CVE-2023-26035) on local machine:

 {% include figure.html path="assets/img/writeups/hackthebox/Surveillance/surveillance_web_pivot.png" title="example image" class="img-fluid rounded z-depth-1" %}